nemonik/hands-on-DevOps/docs/markdown.md

 --

-To succeed at DevOps you must
+To succeed at DevOps

 --

-To succeed at DevOps you must __combine software development and information technology operations in the systems development life cycle__ with __a focus on collaboration across the life cycle to deliver features, fixes, and updates frequently in close alignment with business objectives__.
+You must __combine software development and information technology operations in the systems development life cycle__ with __a focus on collaboration across the life cycle to deliver features, fixes, and updates frequently in close alignment with business objectives__.

 --

 If the effort cannot combine both Dev and Ops in collaboration with this focus the effort will most certainly fail.

 --

 If your effort doesn't